top of page

 Los Angeles, CA 90036

-This world-class art museum is a wonderful introduction to art for kids of all ages.
+This world-class art museum is an excellent introduction to art for kids of all ages.
 The Boone Children’s Gallery is a free, creative space where visitors of all ages are invited to explore the art of brush painting.
 No prior art-making experience is necessary.
 Friendly and helpful staff introduce painting techniques, offer tips, and even provide high chairs for very young artists.

 Visitors sit at communal tables in this fun, family-friendly, and resourceful place to relax, create, and make new friends.
 While you're here, explore Material Play, a collaborative artwork made by families and artist Zheng Chongbin.

-Kids (12 & under) and Teens (13–17) residing in L.A.
-County are free every day.
+Children (12 and under) and Teens (13–17) residing in L.A.
+County are admitted free every day.
 L.A.
 County residents can visit for free on weekdays after 3 pm with a valid ID.
-All visitors can visit for free on the second Tuesday of each month.
+All visitors are welcome to visit for free on the second Tuesday of each month.

 1200 N Sepulveda Blvd.